beratcmn/suv/README.md

 ## Todo

-- [ ] Add Python field to the config
+- [ ] Add Python path to the config
 - [ ] Add support for Windows
 - [ ] Add support for Mac and Linux
 - [ ] Add support for other shells